agregson/fitzmed/hemeonc.md

 ## Aspergillus
 Not much of a concern pre-transplant unless is a aspergilloma, which them would be removed at the time of surgery.
 Typically suggest 4--6 months of pre-transplant therapy with an effective drug.
+Is there anything on pre-transplant pulmonary aspergillosis that is not colonization?
+[@Singh2013] found in a small multicenter observational study that the median time after lung transplantation for invasive aspergillosis was 423 days.
+53% of the patients had nodular disease, which was associated with better outcomes.
+Non-nodular disease associated with renal failure, CMV infection and prior vori prophylaxis.
+Successful outcome in 64% and 75% survival overall.
+But 12 week all-cause mortality 23% in nodular, 54% non-nodular.

 ## Scedosporium
 If S. prolificans may have concern given propensity to cause invasive disease and difficulty in treating it.